Geethabommi/hospital-record-tracker-api/README.md

 # Tools,stacks and library used:

-1.Nodejs and Expressjs is used to develop this authentication web app.
+1. Nodejs and Expressjs is used to develop this authentication web app
-2.passport library is used for JWT web token authentication.
+2. passport library is used for JWT web token authentication
-3.mongodb and mongoose for data storage.
+3. mongodb and mongoose for data storage

 # Deployment: